MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 1. Improve users’ satisfaction with their OS, browser, and applications via formalizing methods of constraining the resources available to web content.
 2. Provide information to help developers improve the performance of web sites and apps through reporting when performance is negatively impacting end-users and/or applications hosting the site in a frame.

+## Non-goals
+The key factor of this solution is there are categories of focused, perf impacting features that developers can choose to enforce restrictions on their apps.
+The threshold and limits and specific criteria within a category may evolve over time and is determined by the platform. **The developer will not have control over granular values of each limit or individual criteria within a category.
+This is determined by the platform.**

 ### Scenarios
 * Embedded widgets: Weather forecast, stock tickets, etc.
 * Embedded Ads: Embedded ads from networks like Google AdSense or Bing Ads.